 The first thing you may have noticed when you hear a Russian speaker speak English is that they often skip articles.
 So they might forget to use ‘the’ and ‘a’ whenever its appropriate.
 This can cause funny sentences such as ‘I already put pizza in oven 5 minutes ago’ and ‘I didn’t see car’.
 Even Russians who speak English well can often be found making this mistake.

-The reason for that is because there are no vowels in Russian.
+The reason for that is that there are no vowels in Russian.
 So the entire concept is a weird thing for Russian speakers.
 This is one of the easiest things to do if you want to make a Russian accent while you’re speaking English.

 #2 Roll your ‘r’

 The Russian ‘r’ is a short sound that may not be as noticeable as in some other languages such as Spanish or other Latin languages.
-However, it’s still very present and using it will make your speech sound even more Russian.
+However, it’s still very present, and using it will make your speech sound even more Russian.